raghudevopsb72/.github/profile/README.md

 You can watch the videos of the sessions from the following link.
 This is a Youtube Playlist and everyday video will be updated to the same playlist.

 #### https://www.youtube.com/playlist?list=PLLmNg_q93mewZj7MhQv-z2_-4bUblQB2D
-(Login to YouTube to watch the videos)
+(Ensure you login to to YouTube with right email address to watch the videos)

 #### Lab Query Sessions:
 Apart from live sessions, Lab query sessions you can attend to clear the doubts you have while practicing the topics in your own lab.